moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ![See your testnet account balances in Talisman](/images/builders/interact/substrate-api/wallets/talisman/talisman-5.png)

-If you have a balance of Dancebox tokens, you'll see your account balance at the homepage of the Talisman wallet.
+If you have a balance of Dancebox tokens, you'll see your account balance on the homepage of the Talisman wallet.
 If you don't have a balance of Dancebox tokens, the network will be omitted from your list of assets.

 ![See your testnet account balances in Talisman](/images/builders/interact/substrate-api/wallets/talisman/talisman-6.png)